biography: biography (detailed version) short biography 1 short biography 2

 As a concert singer he has worked with major conductors such as Nikolaus Harnoncourt, Trevor Pinnock, René Jacobs and Reinhard Goebel, appearing under their baton at many of the leading European music festivals, for example, Salzburg, Ansbach, Prague, Paris, London, Graz.
 Ludwigsburg, Dresden, Canary Islands, Flanders and Dutch Festivals, Handel Festivals in Karlsruhe, Halle and Göttingen.

 After his debuts in recent seasons at the Opéra national du Rhin in Strasbourg, at the Hamburg State Opera, the Berlin State Opera, the Semperoper in Dresden, the Opéra Bastille in Paris and the Teatro Real in Madrid since 2015 Raimund Nolte is regularly heard at the Bayreuth Festival.
 In 2022 and 2023 he sang "Donner" in "Das Rheingold" in the new production of "Der Ring der Nibelungen".
 Other highlights this year are Wagner's Tristan and Isolde with the Royal Stockholm Philharmonic Orchestra under the direction of Karina Canellakis in the Stockholm Konzerthuset, Bach's Matthäus Passion with the Nederlands Kamerorchest under the direction of Jonathan Cohen in the Concertgebouw, Messiah with La Chapelle Harmonique in Versailles and Mendelssohn's Elias in the Brussels Palais Beaux-Arts.
 In Badajoz he debuted as Gurnemanz in Wagner's "Parsifal" under the direction of Pablo Heras-Casado.
+At the Seebühne of the Bregenz Festival he sang 2024 Kuno in Weber's "Der Freischütz" in Philipp Stölzl's acclaimed production.
+Nolte can also be heard in this role in 2025 at the opera houses in Ghent, Antwerp and again in Bregenz

 Numerous CDs covering Bach to Bernstein attest to his versatility.
 His complete recording of Handel's Italian solocantatas for bass got best reviews in international magazines.